mattmccray/flipbook.js/readme.md

   background: "", // The background color to use for the comic area of the control
   copyright: "", // Text to show in the copyright bar under the comic
   greedyKeys: false, // Capture keyboard events even when the control isn't focused
-  loadingErrorMsg: "There was a problem loading the images, please refresh your browser." // Message to display if any of the images through an error while loading
+  loadingErrorMsg: "There was a problem loading the images, please refresh your browser." // Message to display if any of the images throw an error while loading
-  pages: 10, // Number of pages (or screens) in this comic
+  pages: 10, // Number of pages (or screens) in this comic (used with path option, below)
+  path: "path/to/comic/images-##.jpg", // Path to images to generate img tags for (if page option is set above)
   showHelpButton: true, // Toggle help button in title bar
   showLocation: true, // Toggle location display (the X / Y label)
   showProgress: true, // Toggle the progress bar